Computable reducibility of equivalence relations and an effective jump operator: Ceers and the jump

-We claim that we may assume without loss of generality that for all $e$, we have $A\subset W_{f(e)}$.
-To see this, we first show that there exists $e_0$ such that $W_{e_0}$ is finite and $A\subset W_{f(e_0)}$.
+We claim that we may find such an $f$ so that for all $e$ we have $A\subset W_{f(e)}$.
+We first show that there exists $e_0$ such that $W_{e_0}$ is finite and $A\subset W_{f(e_0)}$.
 Let $e$ be any index such that $W_e=\N$.
 By Lemma~\ref{lem:monotone}, $f$ is inner-regular.
 Since $f$ is a reduction, it follows from Equation~\ref{eq:inner-regular} that $W_{f(e)}$ is infinite and hence $A\subset W_{f(e)}$.
 Further examining Equation~\ref{eq:inner-regular}, together with the last sentence of the previous paragraph, we conclude there exists $e_0$ as desired.
-To complete the claim, let $g$ be a computable function such that $W_{g(e)}=W_{e_0}\cup\{\max(W_{e_0})+x:x\in W_e\}$.
-Then replacing $f$ with $g\circ f$ we achieve the assumption of the claim.
+Let $g$ be a computable function such that $W_{g(e)}=W_{e_0}\cup\{\max(W_{e_0})+x:x\in W_e\}$.
+Then replacing $f$ with $f\circ g$ completes the claim.

 It follows from the claim, together with the fact that $f$ is monotone, that the lattice of c.e.\ sets modulo finite may be embedded into the lattice of c.e.\ sets containing $A$ modulo finite.
 But the former lattice is infinite, and by \cite[X.3.10(a)]{soare} the latter lattice is finite, a contradiction. \end{proof}